Living Learning Communities (LLCs)

 - Investigate individual and collective growth opportunities that align with the Honors College’s mission pillars – resilience, ingenuity, stewardship and equity.

 The Indigenous Living Learning Community connects all students and provides a supportive environment to collectively explore Indigenous culture, traditions, experiences and knowledge systems.
 The Indigenous LLC will provide support, mentoring and networks necessary for educational success and empowerment while providing a comfortable living experience on campus.
-Students will have the opportunity to interact with Indigenous scholars, engage in common Indigenous studies classes and participate in cultural events and activities on campus and in the local Native communities.
+Students will have the opportunity to interact with Indigenous scholars and participate in cultural events and activities on campus and in the local Native communities.
 This community is open to all students living on campus.

 Goals